Formation Control for UAVs Using a Flux Guided Approach: Experimental Results

 In the next experiment, the same methodology is used and the target is positioned at $\vec{t} = (-10, 10, 10)$.
 Figure \ref{figure:3d2} shows the formation at three different time steps.
-The formation retains its shape during the flight, and acts to maximise its coverage of the target at all time.
-Separate tests have shown that the followers perform within the performance constraints and the velocity profile is smooth.
+The formation retains its shape during the flight and acts to maximise its coverage of the target at all times.
+Additional tests have shown that the followers perform within the performance constraints and the velocity profile is smooth.

+Table \ref{table:execution-times} shows the computational times for the experiments leader/follower 1 and leader/follower 2 to plan the geometric paths and perform the TOPP for all leaders and followers in the formation.
+The execution times are of the order of tenths of a second.
+The computations have been performed using Python.
+An algorithm written in a compiled language would likely offer greater performance.